“Dangerous” Dan Murrell (12-4) 8 KOs

-Dan Murrell entered the league in 2016 and by his third match he had captured the Singles League title and defended it twice, before losing it to John Rocha.
-We would later recapture the title at Collider Collision 2017 in a Triple Threat match between John Rocha and Mark Reilly.
-Dan would also defend it in an unprecedented manner when Samm Levine challenged him immediately after he just reclaimed the title for the second time.
-In back-to-back matches Murrell put up 26 points, which remains the most points scored in one match.
+Dan Murrell entered the league in 2016 and by his third match he had captured the Singles Division titled and defended it twice before losing it to John Rocha.
+He would later recapture the title at Collider Collision 2017 in a Triple Threat match between John Rocha and Mark Reilly.
+Dan would also defend his title in an unprecedented manner when Samm Levine challenged him immediately after he had just reclaimed it for the second time.

-In what may be deemed the greatest title match ever played in Schmoedown history, Dan Murrell became the first player to win the Singles League title three times.
+In what may be deemed the greatest title match ever played in Schmoedown history, Dan Murrell became the first player to win the Singles Division title three times by defeating Ethan Erwin.

-Over Dan Murrell’s illustrious career he has set many marks for excellence in the Singles League.
+Over Dan Murrell’s illustrious career he has set many marks for excellence in the Singles Division.

-– Played in 8 title matches (most all-time)
+– Has played in 9 title matches (most all-time)

-– Tied for the most Singles League wins (11)
+– Tied for the most Singles Division wins (12)

 – 5th highest steal rate (72%)